Chehalis Western Trail: Ecology

 The Chehalis Western Trail passes through a variety of landscapes, including prairies, farm and ranch lands, ponds, and dense forests of cedar, fir, and maple.
 The Woodard Bay conservation area is home to a large heron colony and visitors can spot bald eagles, a diverse array of songbirds, various bat species, and several types of aquatic animals such as otters and seals.
+The historic area along the trail also contains a freshwater pond, second-growth forest, and former pastures.

+Efforts to remove Scotch broom, an invasive plant on the trail, was undertaken in late-2003.
+Students from a "Stream Scene" science class at Komachin Middle School helped during the project, planting native trees such as cedar, fir, and hemlock, along with Oregon grape and other bushes.
+The plants were provided by Thurston County's Native Plant Salvage Project.